-Generally, USAA consistently ranks as one of the cheapest insurers both in Oklahoma and in other states.
-It has the best service ratings and an outstanding reputation throughout the country.
+Generally, USAA consistently ranks as one of the cheapest insurers in Oklahoma and other states.
+Military members can take advantage of unique coverage and discount offers from USAA.
+This insurer has the best service ratings and an outstanding reputation throughout the country.

-- Rental car and/or travel reimbursement: USAA will reimburse rental car fees while your car is being repaired after an accident.
+- Rental Car and/or Travel Reimbursement: USAA will reimburse rental car fees while your car is being repaired after a covered accident.

-- Mileage discount: Get discounts based on your car’s mileage per year
+- Mileage Discount: Get deals based on your car’s annual mileage.